Netherton syndrome

-Netherton syndrome is a severe, autosomal recessive form of ichthyosis associated with mutations in the SPINK5 gene.
+Netherton syndrome is a severe, autosomal recessive genetic disorder associated with mutations in the SPINK5 gene.
 It is named after Earl W. Netherton (1910–1985), an American dermatologist who discovered it in 1958.

 Signs and symptoms

-Netherton syndrome is characterized by chronic skin inflammation, universal pruritus (itch), severe dehydration, and stunted growth.
+Netherton syndrome is characterized by chronic skin inflammation and pruritus (itch), severe dehydration, and stunted growth.
 Patients with this disorder tend to have a hair shaft defect (trichorrhexis invaginata), also known as "bamboo hair".
 The disrupted skin barrier function in affected individuals also presents a high susceptibility to infection and allergy, leading to the development of scaly, reddish skin similar to atopic dermatitis.
 In severe cases, these atopic manifestations persist throughout the individual's life, and consequently post-natal mortality rates are high.
 In less severe cases, this develops into the milder ichthyosis linearis circumflexa.

-Netherton syndrome has recently been characterised as a primary immunodeficiency, which straddles the innate and acquired immune system, much as does Wiskott–Aldrich syndrome.
+Netherton syndrome has recently been characterised as a primary immunodeficiency, which straddles the innate and acquired immune system, somewhat similar to Wiskott–Aldrich syndrome.
 A group of Netherton patients have been demonstrated to have altered immunoglobulin levels (typically high IgE and low to normal IgG) and immature natural killer cells.
 These natural killer cells have a reduced lytic function; which can be improved with regular infusions of immunoglobulin (see 'Treatment'); although the mechanism for this is not clear.

 Patients are more prone than healthy people to infections of all types, especially recurrent skin infections with staphylococcus.
 They may have more severe infections; but are not as vulnerable to opportunistic pathogens as patients with true natural killer cell deficiency-type SCID.